Subaru-PFS/ics_doc/SSN-00028/index.rst

   file, but NOT by symlink.
 `dnsmasq.conf` file
-  This file SHALL have all configurations specified in the `Global configurations`_ section, and SHALL NOT have any configuration not described in the section.
+  This file SHALL have all configurations specified in the `Global dnsmasq configurations`_ section, and SHALL NOT have any configuration not described in the section.
-  In other words, any global configurations SHALL be described in the `Global configurations`_ section with its necessity.
+  In other words, any global configurations SHALL be described in the `Global dnsmasq configurations`_ section with its necessity.
 `dnsmasq-site.\<site\>` file
   This file SHALL have all configurations specified in the `Site specific dnsmasq configurations`_ section, and SHALL NOT have any